arcadiapage/arcadiapage.github.io/_posts/2022-08-20-rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 Making these shallow gestures towards my sensitivity distracted me from the deep-reaching impacts of being highly sensitive.
 I didn't fully understand how much my sensitivity affects every part of my being.

 ![highly sensitive person trait traits of highly sensitive person](/uploads/eleven-traits-highly-sensitive-person.png "Eleven traits that show up when you ignore your needs as a highly sensitive person"){: .mx-auto.d-block :}

+**(If you like this post, you may also like my latest book: [Love Your Sensitivity:7 Essential Life Changes to Make After Learning You're a Highly Sensitive Person](https://payhip.com/b/KI5eW).
+You can find it now at your favorite ebook retailer.)**

 ## Know the Signs